symfony/symfony-docs/contributing/code_of_conduct/index.rst

 :doc:`may be reported </contributing/code_of_conduct/reporting_guidelines>`
 by contacting the :doc:`enforcement team members </contributing/code_of_conduct/enforcement_team>`.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
+The enforcement team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.